MimusTriurus/SpeechRecognizer/README.md

 ---------
 1. Clone the repository;
 2. If required – setup compilation flag –  j*, where “*” is the number of cores being used in the process of compilation;
-3. Assemble main project SpeechRecognizer;
+3. Build main project SpeechRecognizer;
 4. Download files of acoustic model  https://cloud.mail.ru/public/74Jz/ifWwr2p2r and expand compressed files to the folder with  executive file VoiceRecognition.exe.

 Setup for Linux: